 Performance Monitoring provides you a deeper understanding of your applications' performance (Android, web, and iOS) and lets you optimize them.
 The Performance Monitoring plugin collects data from your application and the Countly dashboard visualizes this data so that you can review, analyze, and find performance issues within your application and fix them for a better user experience.

-The Performance Monitoring plugin is available only in the Enterprise Edition.
+The Performance Monitoring plugin is available only in Countly Enterprise.

-First, you need to integrate the Performance Monitoring SDK to your mobile or web application.
-Once the SDK is integrated and starts capturing the performance data points, you can view them in the Countly Dashboard immediately.
+First, you need to integrate the Performance Monitoring plugin into your mobile or web application.
+Then, performance data points will start being captures, letting you view them in Countly immediately.

 Data points captured by the SDK are grouped and recorded as a trace by Countly.

 A trace is a group of trace samples (data points) where each data point reports performance metrics captured between two points in time in your app.

 First of all, make sure Performance Monitoring is enabled.
 To do so, in the main Countly Dashboard, go to

 After that, you will find Performance in the Improve section of your Dashboard.

 In the Performance Monitoring view you will see three tabs:

 In this tab, you get two kinds of information: Recent Issues and overall Performance Metrics information.